kenshin54/aws-simple-mfa/README.md

     aws_access_key_id = akid
     aws_secret_access_key = skid
     mfa_serial = my_mfa_serial

+If you want to use the temporary session in other scenarios such as project development, aws-simple-mfa will generate a tmp config file for you.
+The default location is `~/.aws/simple_mfa_tmp_config`, you can update the AWS_CONFIG_FILE and AWS_PROFILE environment variables accordingly.
+You can also customize the tmp config file in your profile like this:

+    [profile test]
+    region = us-west-2
+    aws_access_key_id = akid
+    aws_secret_access_key = skid
+    mfa_serial = my_mfa_serial
+    tmp_config_file = /my/preferred/path

 That's it, Try any aws commands that protected by MFA, you will be prompted to enter one time password.